mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:35:37 Okay. - Let me just, I just wanna put out a call to people because I tried this on the social medias and it didn't really get me far and maybe it's just gonna go nowhere.

-00:35:45 I wanna do a TalkPython episode on awesome tools for managing your readme and your changelog and like release notes and stuff.
+00:35:45 I wanna do a Talk Python episode on awesome tools for managing your readme and your changelog and like release notes and stuff.

 00:35:53 I think that'd be fantastic.